fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 In order to provide a generic solution for custom resources, that would not imply writing a custom `kstatus` reader for each CRD, we need to provide a way for the user to express the conditions that need to be met in order to determine the status.
-And we need to do this in a way that is flexible enough to cover all possible use cases, without having to change Flux source code for each new use case.
+It should be done in a way that is flexible enough to cover all possible use cases, without having to change Flux source code for each new CRD.

 ### Goals